txei/txei/README.md

 precinct close time, etc.  Of particular interest will be recovery from reboots, power failures, and any attempts at denial of service attacks on the machines (e.g., attempts to destroy them).]

+ - It should be possible to "program" ballot marking machines just by scanning template ballots for all applicable precincts using the machines.

+ - It should be possible to "program" ballot scanning machines just by scanning template ballots for all applicable precincts using the machines _before_ the election starts.
+Once the election starts, and until it ends, it must not be possible to reprogram ballot scanning machines.

+ - Ballot scanners should have enough local, encrypted storage to store ballot images and the plaintext of the running every-50-votes standings, but this should not be accessible to administrators.

 # Thread Model